Australian Multi-Site Utility Bill PDF to Excel

 The metro and state authorities a multi-site portfolio actually encounters:

 The per-site join key on a water bill is the property reference number — each authority calls it slightly differently (property number, account number, supply address ID), but the function is identical to the role the NMI plays for electricity and the MIRN plays for gas.
 It is stable across billing periods, tied to the supply address rather than the customer, and printed on every bill.
-A Sydney Water Yarra Valley Water bill to Excel pass across a portfolio with NSW metro and VIC metro sites uses the property reference as the per-site key on each, and lets the vendor-type column distinguish the authority.
+For a portfolio covering both Sydney Water and Yarra Valley Water bills, use each authority's property reference as the per-site key and let the vendor-type column distinguish the authority.

 A commercial water bill carries components that have to land as separate columns rather than a single bill total.
 Water usage charge is per kilolitre (kL) and is sometimes tiered, with a higher rate above a threshold of consumption.
 The water service charge is the fixed daily or quarterly component covering the supply itself.
 Sewerage and wastewater service charges sit on their own lines, with the sewerage usage component sometimes calculated as a percentage of water usage rather than directly metered.
 Trade waste charges apply to commercial sites that discharge waste exceeding domestic-equivalent standards (food service, manufacturing, healthcare) and need preserving as their own line.
 Drainage charges appear on bills covering certain stormwater catchments.
 GST on water bills is line-by-line: water for residential use is GST-free in many cases, while commercial sites typically have GST applied on specific components rather than the bill total.
 Extraction has to preserve the line-level GST flag rather than collapse to a single total, or the GST column on the unified row will be wrong for water.